-Over the past few decades, the world has evolved to understand the myriad benefits of an active lifestyle.
-With each passing year, more and more people look to start some kind of fitness journey in an effort to live a better, longer and healthier life.
+Over the past few decades, the world has evolved to understand the myriad of benefits of an active lifestyle.
+With each passing year, more and more people look to start some kind of fitness journey in an effort to live a better, longer, and healthier life.

 We set goals, envisioning the best versions of ourselves, and develop routines that will keep us on track.
 We stick to our plans and those routines soon become everyday elements of our new lifestyle.
 We start seeing the fat loss, we notice those muscles popping out, and we even realizing a new sense confidence in ourselves.

 You’re on your way to become that best self when...

 You’re suddenly sidelined for a few days or even weeks and all of a sudden those gains you were seeing and that confidence you were feeling are beginning to creep away.
 You convince yourself that all of your hard work was for nothing and lament the steps back you now have to take in your journey toward a Times Square Calvin Klein body, only this time maybe you won’t train as hard, lift as much, or run as fast.

 The problem with this line of thinking is how it’s rarely the exercise that causes the injury.
 Rather, most people who injure themselves suffer from never really having had a proper warm-up prior to going into their training session.

 With the proper warm-up, almost any run of the mill injury can be avoided while training.
 Warm-ups are important; this is why each cycle of our workout programs in our app includes a set of warm-ups prior to the day’s plan.

 I’m going to talk about five keys to a proper warm-up you can do that won’t take any more than 5-8 mins.
 These warm-up fundamentals will not only help prevent injury but also help increase overall performance in training for the day.

 But first, you need to understand the difference between warming up and simply stretching; then you can understand why executing a dynamic warm-up route is far more effective, and much safer than the old school thought of static stretching.